eclipse-ecsp/device-association/README.md

 ### Deployment

-The component can be deployed as a Kubernetes pod by installing Device factory management charts.
+1. The component can be deployed as a Kubernetes pod by installing Device Association charts.
 Link: [Charts](../../../ecsp-helm-charts/tree/main/association)

-Postgres DB needs to be installed and ignite database/schema should be created with the required tables.
+2. Postgres DB needs to be installed and ignite database/schema should be created with the required tables.
 Link of the database and table scripts to be installed: [dmpostgres.sql](https://github.com/eclipse-ecsp/ecsp-helm-charts/blob/main/postgresql/db-scripts/dmpostgres.sql)

-Detailed information about the request and response can be found in API docs [Device Association APIs](https://eclipse-ecsp.github.io/ecsp-website/api-def/api-static-swagger.html#tag/association-controller).
+3. Detailed information about the request and response can be found in API docs [Device Association APIs](https://eclipse-ecsp.github.io/ecsp-website/api-def/api-static-swagger.html#tag/association-controller).

 ## Architecture